Barbie Doll (poem): Background

 Marge Piercy wrote this poem during an era of second wave feminism, a time in which women were concerned about sexuality, family, and the workplace.
-The poem expresses the stereotypes, sexism, and patriarchal influences that women were submitted to during the 1960s.
+The poem expresses feminist anger at patriarchal influences that women were submitted to during the 1960s.
 Not only were women subjected to poor treatment because of their gender, women also experienced discrimination and unequal treatment because of their race.
 While this poem discusses the topic of gender and gender stereotypes, it is important to recognize that the development of the doll that inspired the poem has brought up the racial discrepancies woman faced during this time.
 According to Elizabeth Chin, “These toys were designed and marketed specifically to reshape a territory dominated by an assumption of whiteness, but paradoxically, they have integrated the toy world while at the same time fixing racial boundaries more firmly.
 Although not addressed in this poem, the racial discrepancies that arose after the creation of the Barbie Doll, such as "hair type, facial features, and skin color” have been addressed throughout the years.
 Therefore, the purpose of the poem was to display the struggle women faced because of these societal issues in hopes of changing them.
 The poem shows the idealist view that is created by the appearance of the doll that causes people to question social norms and expectations that seem to exist in society.